natt96z/cybersac/docs/source/index.rst

    :width: 50%
    :align: center

 ..
-Note:: This is a prime example of how a web browser handles visiting maliscious web pages with a content block warning screen.
+Note:: This is a prime example of how a modern web browser handles visiting maliscious web pages with a content block warning screen.